Pie Ranch cultivates a healthy and just food system from seed to table through food education, farmer training, and regional partnerships.

 and Chef Educator

-Over the years, David has served as an educator in a myriad of contexts and has taught youth from a variety of backgrounds with passion and drive.
-Recently, David served as the Farm Supervisor for the Homeless Garden Project in Santa Cruz where he re-designed and implemented their training and education program.
+David's passion for food and learning have driven him down many paths.
+He's served as a farm and environmental educator in a myriad of contexts and has taught both youth and adults from a variety of backgrounds with passion and drive.
 Since 2003, David's interest in organic farming and gardening has led him to work on, manage, and inhabit various biodiverse farms from Vermont and California to NSW Australia.
 Through it all, it is cooking that persists as his primary love and deepest practice.
+Through the Culinary Program at Pie Ranch, David aims to connect people to the source of their food and inspire cultural change one bite at a time.

 Marcelo Garzo, Youth Programs Manager